yuanyucore/unified-calendar-ucp-core/README.md

 **Yuanyu (元宇)** is a technology lab focused on the core foundations of digital time and astronomical data.
 We believe that as humanity becomes more digitally unified, our timekeeping should respect both our shared astrophysics and our diverse cultural heritage.

-While this core library is open-source and free forever under the MIT license, Yuanyu also offers a **commercial Cloud API** for enterprise applications.
+While this core library is open-source and free forever under the MIT license, Yuanyu will also be offering a **commercial Cloud API** for enterprise applications.

 ### Yuanyu Calendar Cloud
 The API is designed for businesses requiring:
-- 🌍 **Global Holiday Data:** High-precision predictions for Lunar New Year, Eid, Diwali, Vesak, and hundreds of other cultural festivals.
+- 🌍 **Global Holiday Data:** High-precision predictions for festivals across all 7 calendar systems (e.g., Lunar New Year, Eid, Diwali, Holi, Vesak).
 - 📡 **Real-time Astronomical Events:** Notifications for Eclipses, Solstices, and New Moon sightings.
 - 📈 **Guaranteed SLAs:** High-availability endpoints for international HR, payroll, and logistics platforms.